catalyst/l3overlay/README.md

 ### [static-overlay-link:*{name}*]

 This section is used to create a link between two overlays, by creating a veth pair between them.
-The outer veth interface stays in the creating overlay, and gets bridged to a TAP interface, and the inner veth interface gets moved to the overlay to be linked to.
+The outer veth interface stays in the creating overlay, and gets bridged to a dummy interface, and the inner veth interface gets moved to the overlay to be linked to.
 A BGP peering is also set up between them, allowing route distribution to take place between the overlays.

 #### outer-address
 * Type: **ip address**